wing5wong/artisan-whs-static/source/_news/Whanganui Football teams hunting first wins.blade.md

 <p class="element element-paragraph">Despite Hokowhitu having struggled to start the season, City don't take any opponent for granted, Bell said.</p>
 <p class="element element-paragraph">"They may have lost two games, but they're not going to come out and sit down and take three losses on the chin.</p>
 <p class="element element-paragraph">"We are expecting them to come out firing.
 We need to be smart about it.
 If we do click and gather that final ball, we've got the ability to put a good handful of goals away."</p>
-<p class="element element-paragraph">The game begins at Wembley Park at 2.45pm, the same time as play will get underway for Athletic who are taking on Red Sox ManawatÅ« at Skoglund Park in Palmerston North.</p>
+<p class="element element-paragraph">The game begins at Wembley Park at 2.45pm, the same time as play will get underway for Athletic who are taking on Red Sox Manawatū at Skoglund Park in Palmerston North.</p>
 <p class="element element-paragraph">Following last weekend's agonising 2-1 loss to North End AFC, Athletic coach Jason King might be forced to dip into the talent of the reserve squad.</p>
 <p class="element element-paragraph">The team has lost Josh Parker for the season after he took up a job in Wellington and they are sweating on the fitness of Jordan Gilmore who took an ankle knock.</p>
 <p class="element element-paragraph">"There are some guys we might take away with us and blood in this game.
 It will be good for them and it will be interesting to see how they respond on the pitch," King said.</p>